In this no-code tutorial, you'll learn how to automatically generate AI voiceover videos using ElevenLabs' text-to-speech API, Creatomate, and Zapier.

 👉 How to use AI to Automate Videos for Shorts, Stories, and Reels

-Now that ElevenLabs and Creatomate have been set up, we are ready to automate the voiceover videos.
-To do so, we need an automated way to pull data from an app for use in our template.
-In this tutorial, we will simply create a Zapier Table for this, but feel free to use a different trigger.
+Now that ElevenLabs and Creatomate are set up, we’re ready to automate voiceover video creation.
+To do this, we’ll need a way to pull data from an app into our template.
+In this tutorial, we’ll simply create a Zapier Table for this purpose, but feel free to use a different trigger.
+For example, you can explore tutorials on using Airtable or Google Sheets as alternative data sources.

 Once in the table editor, set up the following columns;